MatthewMonti/myflix-client/README.md

 - User is able to log out and also deregister
 - App returns all movies existing in the database to the user
 - App displays a detailed view about a single movie upon clicking on the movie card
-- It is possible to filter movies with a search feature (search looks through movie title, description, director name, genre name, and genre description to find a match)
+- It is possible to filter movies with a search feature (search looks through movie title, director name, genre name, rating, rated, release year, and Actors  )
 - User is able to see their profile with their account information and favourite movies
 - User can add a movie to their favourites list as well as remove it from the list
 - User can update their account information
 ## Running the Client
+  - Rating look up with % like 0 87% as not to confuse with year of film made in.
+  - Release Year - type in all 4 digits to get accurate result.
 ### Hosting
 The client application is hosted on [Netlify](https://myflix-vdevhub.netlify.app/) and can be accessed through the provided link.
 ### Build Process with Parcel